 During the privatization process, the ex-president’s family bought a considerable amount of shares in one of El Salvador’s largest banks, Banco Cuscatlán.
 This bank was eventually privatized, which made Cristiani’s family a lot of money.

 Now, it is necessary to point out that Calderon Sol and Cristiani have never been officially charged with any crimes.
-Their presidencies are mentioned in acts of corruption, but they have never been charged.
+Their presidencies are mentioned in acts of corruption, but they have never been prosecuted.

 On the other hand, ex-presidents Tony Saca and Paco Flores were officially charged with corruption and brought to trial.
-Tony Saca was found guilty and sentenced, while Paco Flores dies before his trial concluded.
+Tony Saca was found guilty and sentenced, while Paco Flores died before his trial concluded.

 Republican Nationalist Alliance ARENA.

-There is no doubt that the right-wing political party has had a prominent influence on Salvadoran politics, both in the Legislative Assembly and in the executive branch.
+There is no doubt that the right-wing political party has had a prominent influence on Salvadoran politics, both in the Legislative Assembly and the executive branch.